chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Should not offer custom type on keywords
 - [x] fix: Wrap suggests set instead of type: `vals: set[str] = {1}`
 - [x] fix: Wrap should use set literal instead of set call, `vals: set[T] = T`
 - [x] feat: Enable parameter object action also if only one parameter